mpavezb/CarND-Behavioral-Cloning-P3/README.md

 ### Data, Model and Training

-Please read the [writeup report], were this is explained further.
+Please read the [writeup report](writeup_report.md), were this is explained further.

 ## Dependencies